SolarLune/tetraterm/readme.md

 - [x] Game properties panel.
   - [x] FPS, TPS, frame-time, render count
 - [ ] Cloning Nodes should parent them to the currently highlighted Node
-- [ ] Vertical progress bar / draggable for visualizing or even scrolling through the node tree?
+- [x] Vertical progress bar / draggable for visualizing or even scrolling through the node tree?
-  - [ ] Display scroll percentage
+  - [ ] Display scroll percentage? (not sure if I want this anymore)
 - [ ] Scrolling through the node tree with mouse wheel doesn't work?
+(This has been determined to be an issue with tview, not TetraTerm.)
 - [ ] Follow Nodes
   - [ ] Built-in free-look camera to not modify the hierarchy when following a node?
   - [ ] Following Nodes should look at the target constantly, regardless of camera movement (?)